amarkrsinha1997/nexa.cafe/docs/README.md

 > **📌 NOTE:** Nexa's official repository is hosted on GitLab at https://gitlab.com/nexa

-> **⚠️ IMPORTANT:** The cafes currently displayed on this site are example listings for demonstration purposes only as we build out the platform.
-These are invented cafes, not actual businesses.

 ![nexa.cafe](https://img.shields.io/badge/nexa-cafe-FFE144?style=for-the-badge)
 ![Status](https://img.shields.io/badge/status-active-success?style=for-the-badge)
 ![License](https://img.shields.io/badge/license-UNLICENSED-red?style=for-the-badge)

+> **⚠️ IMPORTANT NOTE:** The cafe listings currently shown on the site are example/demonstration data created while we build this platform.
+These are not real cafes accepting Nexa at this time.
+Real cafe listings will be added as the platform launches.

 ---